luizbgomide/EclipsePhase2e-ptbr/src.clean_html/10/02-outer-system-polities.md

 The Jovian Republic has one thing no other political body has: the strongest military in the system.
 The Consortium fears us, because they make every effort to woo us from their embassy on Liberty.

 This relationship is also a function of the Republic’s slingshot taxation, one of our chief sources of revenue.
-Many ships traversing the Solar System take advantage of Jupiter's gravity well to save on fuel.
+Many ships traversing the Solar System take advantage of Jupiter’s gravity well to save on fuel.
 Each of these is automatically assessed and taxed.
 The hypercorps seek to lower these tariffs as well as ease restrictive Jovian laws so they can more effectively tap into the Jovian consumer base.
-The Security Council remains skeptical of transhumanity's ability to keep a handle on destructive technologies, however, and so limits trade in the interests of security.
+The Security Council remains skeptical of transhumanity’s ability to keep a handle on destructive technologies, however, and so limits trade in the interests of security.

 ## Scum